giox069/snapcrashbug/README.md

 ```
 prova1
 ```
-And enjoy the crash
+And enjoy the crash.
+Then see the journal
 ```
 journalctl -xe
 ```
  prova1[2476]: segfault at 0 ip 00007f0c8dcc9dd6 sp 00007ffcd6197dd0 error 4 in libwayland-client.so.0.3.0[7f0c8dcc4000+c000]

-TO BUILD IT:
+## TO BUILD IT:

 I build it with docker + xenial, by copying and pasting one line at a time